mpetrovich/dash/README.md

 ### Lazy evaluation
 Chained operations are not evaluated until `value()` or `run()` is called.
-Furthermore, the input data can be changed and evaluated multiple times via `with()`.
+Furthermore, the input data can be changed and evaluated multiple times using `with()`.
 This makes it simple to create reusable chains:

 ```php
 $chain = _::chain()